Ajay1263/Ajay1263/README.md

 ---

 💼 **Professional Experience:**
-Worked as a Data Analyst and Frontend Web Developer Intern at **Richest Company**, Currently working as a **Project Engineer at Wipro**.
+Worked as a Data Analyst and Frontend Web Developer Intern at **RichestSoft**, Currently working as a **Project Engineer at Wipro**.
 Experienced in applying data analysis techniques, building insightful **Power BI dashboards**, and translating business problems into data-driven solutions.
 Hands-on experience with enterprise tools including **SAP BTP Integration Suite**.

 ---